Issa Hayatou: Corruption allegations

-Just days before the end of the 2010 African Cup in Angola, Issa Hayatou found himself in the middle of a controversy after the CAF's suspension of Togo national football team from the next two African Cup of Nations.
-Hayatou charged the Togolese government with interference in the Togolese Football Association's affairs when the team withdrew from the 2010 cup prior to its start.
-The Togolese team was victim of a January 8, 2010 armed attack while travelling to Angola by bus prior to the start of the Cup, resulting in two deaths in the Togo delegation.
-Togolese captain Emmanuel Adebayor and Togo coach Hubert Velud strongly criticised Hayatou in particular for the CAF decision, calling on him to resign from the CAF presidency.

 Olympic committee confusion

-On 21 September 2011 it was announced that FIFA had appointed Hayatou President of FIFA's Olympic committee and approved his role as chairman of the Goal Bureau.
+On 21 September 2011, it was announced that FIFA had appointed Hayatou President of FIFA's Olympic committee and approved his role as chairman of the Goal Bureau.
 Hayatou had previously headed FIFA's Olympic committee from 1992 to 2006.
 At the time of his appointment, Hayatou was still under investigation for alleged bribery.
-It was later denied by FIFA that Hayatou had been appointed President of the Olympic committee, his apparent appointment was described as "a technical error".
+It was later denied by FIFA that Hayatou had been appointed President of the Olympic committee; his apparent appointment was described as "a technical error".

-Sports career

-1964 – 1971 Champion at the 400m and 800m; member of the Cameroon national basketball team; football player at university level.

-1965 Member of the Cameroon national basketball team on the occasion of the first All Africa Games in Brazzaville.